-The selection of Ignatieff by Canada’s highly internationalized Cundill History Prize program—seated at McGill University—may be one of the canniest moves by a leading world publishing program this season.
-The Cundill is the richest of its breed and
+The selection of Ignatieff by Canada’s highly internationalized Cundill History Prize program—seated at McGill University—may be one of the canniest moves by a leading world publishing program this season, and the the Cundill is the richest of its breed, as Publishing Perspectives readers know.

-As Publishing Perspectives readers know, prize and award news arrives daily now, the 2021 cycle in full swing, English-language award programs jostling for media attention and programs in other languages flanking the big anglophone contests with zeal.
+Prize and award news arrives daily now, the 2021 cycle in full swing.
+English-language award programs jostle for media attention and programs in other languages flank the big anglophone contests with zeal.

 Since it began a re-introduction of itself with its 10th anniversary in 2017, the Cundill has positioned itself as one of the most-watched programs of its kind, not least because its focus is inherently political in an age of politicization.
 Not for nothing was the best known of its jurors last year the political analyst, author, and The Atlantic staff writer Anne Applebaum.
 She won the 2013 Cundill honor for Iron Curtain: The Crushing of Eastern Europe 1944-1956 (Penguin Random House, 2013).